RTradeLtd/ipfs-camp-talk-2019/TALK.md

 * Use open-source alternatives to closed-source technology
 * Purchase licenses for the open-source software if affordable
 * Release portions of your product as open-source

+--

+## Business today are more complicated than ever and open source provides innovation that helps all sizes companies develop complex modern day solutions.